-Light up Advent with this special journey to Bethlehem.
-Available throughout November and December - book early to avoid disappointment.
+Light up Advent with this special journey of discovery, as this great festival comes alive in the Cathedral!
+Available throughout November and December.
+Book early to avoid disappointment.

-- RE, Beliefs and questions what can we learn about Jesus from the Nativity story?
-Why is Jesus + important to Christians? - ÷ Incarnation - why is it important to Christians that they believe God came to earth as a human being?
-Jesus, human and divine
+- † R.E., Beliefs & Questions What can we learn about Jesus from the Nativity story?
+Why is Jesus important to - † Incarnation Why is it important to Christians that they believe God came to earth as a human being?
+Jesus, human and divine.